Celebrating Women in Sports: Entrepreneurs Who Lead The Way

 • Gained a new client

-• Was invited to host a workshop
+• Were invited to host a workshop

 • Got jazzed up for their next job interview